 Doctrine is codified common sense, or, better, codified sense held in common.
 It is the philosophy behind which strategy takes effect; it is the common understanding governing the exercise of tactics.
 In short, it is what tells a commander or a soldier what to do when specific directions are lacking.
 Without doctrine, or with bad doctrine, we would not be able to estimate in advance whether the situation called for nuclear weapons or “iron bombs”; whether to adopt an offensive disposition or a defensive one.

 There is no guarantee that naval doctrine will be right.
 As Admiral Anderson pointed out, “military men have no crystal ball.”
 There have been instances in the past where naval doctrine was based on a faulty premise.
 Such was the case in World War I when naval doctrine called for a strategy built around a strong battle Fleet to defend the United States in the event that the Allies were defeated, without considering the need for large numbers of destroyers and escort vessels required for going to war on the side of the Allies.
 Such was the case when naval gunfire support doctrine was originally conceived as area bombardment from ships maneuvering rapidly at maximum range.
 This method could hardly provide the accuracy for destroying bunkers and pillboxes.
 No doubt the fear of submarines and air attacks weighed heavily in formulating this doctrine.
 But one cannot help but wonder whether Lord Nelson’s statement that, “A ship’s a fool to fight a fort,” did not also have some influence.

 The strategic situation of the United States is unique in that it is situated at a great distance from all other great naval powers.
 In a war between two maritime nations situated on opposite sides of an ocean, no important results can be gained as long as the Fleets of both nations remain in their home bases.
 All that each nation can accomplish under such conditions is to secure and exercise the command of a sector of the sea adjacent to its home bases and to attack the trade of the other power in other sectors by raiding operations carried out by light craft.
 Neither of these operations will exert any decisive pressure upon the other nation.
-In order to exert any decisive pressure upon a nation it is usually necessary to occupy important sectors of its territory and defeat its military forces; ... if it is considered essential to land imp°r' tant expeditionary forces in enemy territory! it is obviously necessary for our Fleet to secure and exercise the command of the sea in a large sector off the enemy’s coast.
-This means a” overseas naval campaign.
+In order to exert any decisive pressure upon a nation it is usually necessary to occupy important sectors of its territory and defeat its military forces; ... if it is considered essential to land important expeditionary forces in enemy territory, it is obviously necessary for our Fleet to secure and exercise the command of the sea in a large sector off the enemy’s coast.
+This means art overseas naval campaign.

-fare, of carrier strikes, and of submarine blockades that were developed in preparation for World War II.
+From this integrating principle came all the subordinate doctrines of amphibious warfare, of carrier strikes, and of submarine blockades that were developed in preparation for World War II.

 On the whole, naval doctrine has been adequate to the situation.
 In the study of history and naval campaigns, conscious efforts to rationalize events and relate them to one another provided a formulation of principles, which could be incorporated into doctrine, to guide the planning and execution of naval tasks and missions.
 By testing doctrine in Fleet exercises and war games, new tactics were developed to correspond with new weapons and new situations.
 In the Fleet exercises off Panama in 1929, Rear Admiral Joseph M. Reeves, U. S. Navy, Commander Aircraft Squadrons, Battle Fleet, detached the USS Saratoga with the light cruiser, Omaha, from his “Red” fleet.
-Swinging wide around the Galapagos Islands, the Saratoga eluded the defending fleet and successfully struck the Ganal in a predawn surprise attack.
+Swinging wide around the Galapagos Islands, the Saratoga eluded the defending fleet and successfully struck the Canal in a predawn surprise attack.
 Admiral William V. Pratt, the Commander-in-Chief called it one of the “most brilliantly conceived, and most effectively executed naval operations in our history.”

-World Wars, the doctrine for amphibious operations was developed and tested.
-By 1934, a complete statement of this doctrine covering fh phases of amphibious operations was lssued as Fleet Training Publication 167, and the title, Tentative Landing Operations Manual, clearly implied that the doctrine still needed Perfecting and testing.
-One of the thorniest doctrinal problems, which was not resolved Until World War II, was the command rela- t'onship between the fleet commander and the landing force commander.* Throughout the 1930s, tactics under these doctrines were tested time and again.
+During this same period between the two World Wars, the doctrine for amphibious operations was developed and tested.
+By 1934, a complete statement of this doctrine covering all phases of amphibious operations was issued as Fleet Training Publication 167, and the title, Tentative Landing Operations Manual, clearly implied that the doctrine still needed perfecting and testing.
+One of the thorniest doctrinal problems, which was not resolved until World War II, was the command relationship between the fleet commander and the landing force commander.1 Throughout the 1930s, tactics under these doctrines were tested time and again.
 After the 1938 Fleet Exercise when Admiral Ernest J. King successfully launched a surprise attack on Pearl Harbor out of the weather front north of the islands, cruisers and destroyers were assigned to the aircraft carriers and operated from then on as fast carrier striking forces.
-By 1941, amphibious doctrine was essentially developed and the design of the LGVP (Landing Craft Vehicle, Personnel) was made firm.
+By 1941, amphibious doctrine was essentially developed and the design of the LCVP (Landing Craft Vehicle, Personnel) was made firm.
 In the opinion of General Holland M. Smith, U. S. Marine Corps, this vessel “did more to win the war in the Pacific than any other piece of equipment.”